devfacet/anagram-finder/README.md

 [![NPM][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

 Anagram Finder is a module for finding anagrams.
-See [anagram](http://en.wikipedia.org/wiki/Anagram) wiki for more details.
+See [wiki page](http://en.wikipedia.org/wiki/Anagram) for more details.

 ### Installation